Immigration Resources

 Special Admittance Review

-If you did not meet the eligibility requirements above and submitted the additional documentation (see Step 1: Am I Eligible… above), the application will be forwarded to the Vice President for Special Admittance Review for approval or denial of enrollment.
+If you did not meet the eligibility requirements above and submitted the additional documentation (see Pre Enrollment Checklist section, Am I Eligible… above), the application will be forwarded to the Vice President for Special Admittance Review for approval or denial of enrollment.
 Once a decision has been made you will be notified via your SCCCD student email of his/her decision.
 The VP decision is final.

 Successfully Registered